jcoliz/AzLogs.Ingestion/README.md

 This displays a full list of information about the Service Principal for your application.
 The piece you're looking for is the `id` field.

-When you're done, you'll need four key pieces of information
+When you're done, you'll have four key pieces of information

 * Tenant ID
 * Client ID